 For type 2 diabetes, fruit choices should support the whole eating pattern rather than replace balanced meals.
 A bowl of berries after dinner, an apple with lunch, or a kiwi with breakfast can fit many plans.
 Large fruit-only meals may be less balanced, especially when they displace protein, vegetables, and healthy fats.

-If weight management is also a goal, fruit can help or hinder depending on form and portion.
+If weight management is also a goal, fruit can help or hinder depending on form and amount.
 Whole fruit may satisfy a sweet craving with fewer calories than many desserts.
 Large smoothies, dried fruit mixes, and sweetened fruit bowls can add energy quickly.
 The difference is not moral.
 It is practical.

 Authoritative Sources